 You're right–well no you're not.
 You're actually dead wrong.
 But the first half of what you said is right.
 The current average is closer to $30,000 actually (costhelper.com), and that is JUST textbooks and tuition.
 The price goes up if you have to take time off of work or fold things like rent and food.
 I was lowballing it when I wrote that article.
 Thanks for the push to verify my numbers.

-My program wasn't so limited/focused/myopic/experimental.
+My program wasn't so limited/focused/experimental.

-Understand that this article is now pushing three years old, and it was hardly the first piece of criticism to land about MFA programs at the time it was written.
+Understand that the article you're replying to is now pushing three years old, and it was hardly the first piece of criticism to land about MFA programs at the time it was written.
 MFA programs have absolutely TANKED in the last decade partially because the extended recession means that fewer people can afford to run off and blow thirty grand, but partially because those writers who go through them and publish have said that they did almost nothing to help in the process of being a published author.

 Some programs have really taken an introspective look at themselves and adjusted their pedagogy.
 Most have not.
 I'm glad you found one that isn't quagmired.
 Really.